 - The furnace is designed to be controlled by a 24 VAC thermostat.
-The thermostet's wiring must comply with the current provisions of the LEC (AN SI/LEPA 70 and with applicable local codes having purisdiction.
-The thermostat must be installed according to the. - The thermostat must be instanded according to the instructions supplied by the thermostat manufacturer.
+The thermostat's wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction. - The thermostat must be installed according to the instructions supplied by the thermostat manufacturer.
 Low voltage connections (24 VAC) from the thermostat are wired to the terminal strip on the integrated control in the furnace. - The thermostat should be mounted about 5 feet above the floor on an inside wall.
 DO NOT install the thermostat on an outside wall or any other location where its operation may be adversely affected by radiant heat from fireplaces, sunlight, or lighting fixtures, and convective heat from warm air registers or electrical appliances.
 Refer to the thermostat manufacturer's instruction sheet for detailed mounting information. - The nominal anticipator setting is 0.4.
-Refer to the thermostat literature for additional information. - Five-conductor thermostat wire is recommended for 24 volt low-voltage circuit (2-wire is required for furnace only; 5-wire for heating and optional cooling systems).
-Refer to Table 6 for thermostat wire information.
+Refer to the thermostat literature for additional information. - Best practice is to use five-wire conductor thermostat wire for 24 volt low-voltage circuit (2-wire is required for furnace only; 5-wire for heating and optional cooling systems).
+Refer to Table 6, (page 16) for thermostat wire information.